-Information for taxi and private hire vehicle drivers.
+Information for the taxi and private hire vehicle industry.

 Should I continue to work?